mindee/mindee-api-java/README.md

     String jobId = client.enqueue(InternationalIdV2.class, localInputSource)
       .getJob().getId();

-    // Load the JSON string sent by the Mindee webhook callback.
+    // Load the JSON string sent by the Mindee webhook POST callback.
     //
-    // Reading the callback data will vary greatly depending on which
+    // Reading the callback data will vary greatly depending on your HTTP server.
-    // HTTP server you are using, and is beyond the scope of this example.
+    // This is therefore beyond the scope of this example.
+    String jsonData = myHttpServer.getPostBodyAsString();
-    LocalResponse localResponse = new LocalResponse("{'json': 'data'}");
+    LocalResponse localResponse = new LocalResponse(jsonData);

+    // Verify the HMAC signature.
+    // You'll need to get the "X-Mindee-Hmac-Signature" custom HTTP header.
+    String hmacSignature = myHttpServer.getHeader("X-Mindee-Hmac-Signature");
+    boolean isValid = localResponse.isValidHmacSignature(
+        "obviously-fake-secret-key", hmacSignature
+    );
+    if (!isValid) {
+      throw new MyException("Bad HMAC signature!
+Is someone trying to do evil?");
+    }

     // You can also use a File object as the input.
     //LocalResponse localResponse = new LocalResponse(new File("/path/to/file.json"));